MartyJek/RnD-Graduation-MJ/content/Notes/Concept Plan.md

 ### V1

->How can you ~~define~~ **explore** a biosphere-aware techno-aesthetics in computer graphics within permacomputing design principles?
+>How can I ~~define~~ **explore** a biosphere-aware techno-aesthetics in computer graphics within permacomputing design principles?

 ___
 ### V2

->How can you explore eco-consciousness in computer graphics based on Permacomputing design principles?
+>How can I explore eco-consciousness in computer graphics based on Permacomputing design principles?

 ___
 ### V3